-Duties of the Librarian.
+Duties of the Library Director.

-The librarian shall administer the policies adopted by this Board.
-Among duties and responsibilities of the librarian shall be that of hiring personnel with board approval, directing, supervising and disciplining of all staff members, monthly and annual reports as required by the Board, and recommending such policy and procedure as will promote the efficiency and service of the library.
+The library director shall administer the policies adopted by this Board.
+Among duties and responsibilities of the library director shall be that of hiring personnel with board approval, directing, supervising and disciplining of all staff members, monthly and annual reports as required by the Board, and recommending such policy and procedure as will promote the efficiency and service of the library.